 Constructed in 1895, the surrounding community of Bass Lake Village grew up around the newly created Bass Lake Reservoir that supplied the first hydroelectric generating project in Central California.

 Today, the waters of the Bass Lake Recreation Area are owned and operated by Pacific Gas and Electric Company and are still used today to generate electricity and irrigate farmland in the Central Valley.
-There is a myriad of recreational activities that takes place on the water and along the lake’s nearly 10 miles of accessible shoreline.
+There is a myriad of recreational activities that take place on the water and along the lake’s nearly 10 miles of accessible shoreline.

-Bass lake is considered a warm water lake with water temperatures reaching near 80 degrees during the summer months, thus attracting thousands each year for swimming, fishing, and water-skiing.
+Bass Lake is considered a warm water lake with water temperatures reaching near 80 degrees during the summer months, thus attracting thousands each year for swimming, fishing, and water-skiing.

 Serious anglers will enjoy catching Bass Lake’s many species of fish, including Trout, Kokanee Salmon, Catfish, Crappie, and Bluegill.
 If you are new to fishing your best shot at “the big one” is with a guided fishing tour of Bass Lake that will show you all the hot spots and secret fishing holes.